mendersoftware/mender-docs/09.Downloads/docs.md

 #### Install using the APT repository

-Before installing the Mender client for the first time on a new system, you need to set up the Mender APT repository.
-Afterwards, you can install and update the Mender client from the repository.
+Before installing the Mender client, you need to set up the Mender APT repository.
+Afterwards, you can install and update the Mender client using the `apt` command line interface.

 ##### Set up the APT repository
-1. Update the `apt` package index and install dependencies allowing `apt` to use a repository over HTTPS.
+1. Update the `apt` package index and install required dependencies.
    ```bash
    sudo apt-get update
    sudo apt-get install \